tuftsdatalab/tuftsWorkshops/docs/hpc-user-guide/software-cluster.md

 - Modules can also be bundled into metamodules that will load an entire **set of different applications (dependencies)**.

-### Module  Commands
+!!!tip "Module  Commands"
   - `module av` : to check all available modules
   - `module load/unload` : to load or unload a particular module
   - `module list` : to list modules that are loaded
   - `module purge` : purge any loaded modules

 To check **ALL available modules** installed on the cluster: